hgcummings/midi-game/docs/design.md

  * Paddle accelerates to a maximum velocity
  * New ball starts locked to paddle until released (by spacebar), getting horizontal speed from paddle
  * Angle of ball bouncing of paddle: Make paddle act as slightly convex

-TODO (compo):
- * Tutorial

 TODO (post-compo):
+ * Add more levels
  * Paddle acceleration
  * Paddle imparting momentum to ball on launch